reviewboard/reviewboard/docs/manual/users/reviews/reviewing-diffs.rst

 Viewing Other Diff Revisions
 ----------------------------

-.. versionchanged:: 2.0
-   The diff revision selector used to use two rows of revisions that could be clicked to jump to various revisions or interdiffs.
-Please see older versions of the user manual if you're running a version of Review Board prior to 2.0.

 Every public revision of a diff that was posted is available for review.
 The diff revision selector allows you to look at previous versions of the change.